TylerB23/TylerB23.github.io/_posts/2020-04-26-theming-KDE.markdown

 title: "Theming KDE"
 date: 2020-04-26
 categories: workflow
+excerpt: "I was about 13 when I built my first PC..."
+header:
+  overlay_image: /assets/konsole.png
+  overlay_filter: 0
 ---
 ## Introduction ##
-I was about 13 years old when I built my first PC with a combination of savings, birthday and christmas money, and help from a copious number of Youtube tutorials.
+I was about 13 when I built my first PC with a combination of savings, birthday and christmas money, and help from a copious number of Youtube tutorials.
 I still remember my panic when the internet didn't immediately work, and I had to run out to TigerDirect to buy a WiFi adapter (whoops!).
 Since then I've